Reinsurance Group of America (NYSE:RGA) Stock Rating Lowered by TheStreet

-TheStreet lowered shares of Reinsurance Group of America (NYSE:RGA) from a b- rating to a c+ rating in a research note published on Friday, TheStreetRatingsTable reports.
+Reinsurance Group of America (NYSE:RGA) was downgraded by investment analysts at TheStreet from a “b-” rating to a “c+” rating in a note issued to investors on Friday, TheStreetRatingsTable reports.

 Reinsurance Group of America, Inc is a holding company, which engages in the provision of traditional and non-traditional life and health reinsurance products.
 It operates through the following segments: U.S. and Latin America; Canada; Europe, Middle East, and Africa; Asia Pacific; and Corporate and Other.